-- · A consolidated Fixed Charge Coverage Ratio to not be less than the following during each noted period: - -Fiscal Quarter Ending December 31, 2019 and each Fiscal Quarter thereafter, to not be less than 1.25 to 1.00. - · A consolidated Leverage Ratio to not exceed the following during each noted period: - -Fiscal Quarter Ending December 31, 2019, to not exceed 4.00 to 1.00; - -Fiscal Quarter Ending March 31, 2020 and each Fiscal Quarter thereafter, to not exceed 3.00 to 1.00.
+- A consolidated Fixed Charge Coverage Ratio to not be less than the following during each noted period: - -Fiscal Quarter Ending December 31, 2019 and each Fiscal Quarter thereafter, to not be less than 1.25 to 1.00. - A consolidated Leverage Ratio to not exceed the following during each noted period: - -Fiscal Quarter Ending March 31, 2020 and each Fiscal Quarter thereafter, to not exceed 3.00 to 1.00.